Azure/azure-rest-api-specs/specification/baremetalinfrastructure/resource-manager/readme.md

-# baremetalinfrastructure
+# BareMetalInfrastructure

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for baremetalinfrastructure.
+This is the AutoRest configuration file for BareMetalInfrastructure.

 ## Getting Started